PtyLab/PtyLab.jl/README.md

 * ePIE
 * CUDA support
 * probe center of mass restriction
-* regular randomized grid generation (for usage of a translation stages.
+* regular randomized grid generation (for usage of translation stages)

 The structure should be flexible to add more solvers, etc.